-Clearly something has to change In the past we have been reactive-that is, we have responded to different problems as they have cropped up.
+Clearly something has to change, and that is why you have been brought together as a team.
+In the past we have been reactive-that is, we have responded to different problems as they have cropped up.
 I think it is important that we become proactive by anticipating potential problems and by creating a model of a feasible, functioning habitat that's suitable for the black-footed ferret and all other inhabitants.